 Infant baptism may be scheduled by contacting Rene at the parish office, 363-7615 X100.
 Baptism preparation class is required for parents, unless they have had a prior preparation class within the past five years.
-Parents have the option of having their child baptized in a ceremony with other families after the 10:30 Mass or at Mass when Deacon Gordon is scheduled to preach at St James.
+Parents have the option of having their child baptized in a ceremony with other families after the 10:30 Mass on the weekends that Fr.
+Ed Tlucek is scheduled for Mass at St James or at Mass when Deacon Gordon is scheduled to preach at St James.
 Baptisms during Sunday Mass are highly encouraged so the parish community can celebrate with you!
-The next preparation sessions will be on Sundays November 5, and December 10, 2017.
+The next preparation sessions will be on Sundays December 10, 2017, January 21, February 18, May 18, April 15, May 20 and June 17.
 Classes start right after Mass at 11:30am and are held in Room 9 of the Parish Center.

 Marriage preparation requires the priest be notified at least 6 months prior to the anticipated wedding date.
 At least one of the parties must be a registered practicing Catholic member of our Parish.